-At Baylor, Radiation Oncology is a section of the Department of Radiology.
-Originally ACGME accredited in February 1981, the Baylor Radiation Oncology Residency Training Program is a four year residency program (PGY-2 to PGY-5) designed to prepare qualified applicants for careers in Radiation Oncology, satisfy the eligibility requirements of the American Board of Radiology (ABR) certification in Radiation Oncology, and fulfill requirements of the Residency Review Committee of the Accreditation Council for Graduate Medical Education (ACGME).
+The Baylor College of Medicine Radiation Oncology Residency Training Program is a four-year residency program (PGY-2 to PGY-5) designed to prepare qualified applicants for careers in Radiation Oncology, satisfy the eligibility requirements of the American Board of Radiology certification in Radiation Oncology, and fulfill requirements of the Residency Review Committee of the Accreditation Council for Graduate Medical Education (ACGME).
+The program was originally ACGME accredited in 1981.
 Candidates enter the program after completing their first postgraduate year (PGY-1, Internship or equivalent).
 No fewer than 36 months are spent in clinical radiation oncology.

-The program consists of four participating teaching hospitals including Ben Taub Hospital, Michael E. DeBakey Veterans Affairs Medical Center, St Luke's Medical Center, and Houston Methodist.
-Pediatric cancer patients from Texas Children's Hospital are seen at Houston Methodist.
-Residents are required to rotate at all four hospitals during their training.
+The program consists of three participating teaching sites including the Harris Health System/Smith Clinic, Michael E. DeBakey Veterans Affairs Medical Center, and Baylor St. Luke’s Medical Center.
+Pediatric cancer and prostate brachytherapy cases are seen during rotations at the University of Texas MD Anderson Cancer Center.
+Residents are required to rotate at all participating locations during their training.

-With its many institutions, diverse patient population, various faculty, other affiliated ACGME oncology programs, state-of-the-art equipment, comprehensive didactic curriculum, and clinical and basic science research support, the Baylor radiation oncology program offers a full complement of educational opportunities.
-The radiation oncology program is committed to providing residents a strong foundation to fulfill ACGME core competencies, foster individual resident growth, and to graduate residents confident in their ability to practice competently in either an academic or private practice setting.
+With its many institutions, diverse patient population, various faculty, other affiliated ACGME oncology programs (I.A.3), state-of-the-art equipment, comprehensive didactic curriculum, and clinical and basic science research support, the Baylor radiation oncology program is a four-year program beginning at the PGY II level, and it offers a full complement of educational opportunities.
+The program is committed to providing residents a strong foundation to fulfill ACGME core competencies, foster individual resident growth, and to graduate residents confident in their ability to practice competently in either an academic or private practice setting.